-This subchapter applies to contracts to procure for the procurement of goods, services, construction, and professional services entered into by Lake County and its applicable agencies.
-It shall apply to every expenditure of public funds by a county agency for public purchasing irrespective of its the funding source, except as otherwise provided by state law, state regulation, county ordinance, or administrative policy.
+This subchapter applies to contracts to procure goods, services, construction, and professional services entered into by Lake County and its applicable agencies.
+It shall apply to every expenditure of public funds by a county agency for public purchasing irrespective of the funding source, except as otherwise provided by state law, state regulation, county ordinance, or administrative policy.

-It This Ordinance does shall not apply be applied to purchases by elected officials or county agencies not statutorily required to purchase in compliance with county policies or for whom purchases are not made by the county.
-But, if If an elected official or county agency not otherwise required to comply with the county policythis Ordinance chooses to make any purchase with the assistance of the Purchasing Division, this chapter shall apply.
+This Ordinance does not apply to purchases by elected officials or county agencies not statutorily required to purchase in compliance with county policies or for whom purchases are not made by the county.
+But, if an elected official or county agency not otherwise required to comply with this Ordinance chooses to make any purchase with the assistance of the Purchasing Division, this chapter shall apply.

-When the procurement involves the expenditure of spending state or federal money then any applicable mandatory state State and/or federal laws shall be followed.
+When the procurement involves spending state or federal money then any applicable mandatory State and Federal laws shall be followed.
 Nothing in this subchapter shall prevent any county agency from complying with the terms and conditions of any grant, gift, bequest, or cooperative purchasing agreement that is otherwise consistent with law.
 This subchapter does not apply to the procurement of legal services.

-§ 33.003 PUBLIC ACCESS TO PROCUREMENT INFORMATION.
+§33.003 PUBLIC ACCESS TO PROCUREMENT INFORMATION.

-Procurement information shall be a public record to the extent provided in the Illinois Freedom of Information Act, being 5 LCS 140/1 et seq., and shall be available to the public as provided by the Freedom of Information Act.
+Procurement information shall be a public record to the extent provided in the Illinois Freedom of Information Act, being 5 ILCS 140/1 et seq., and shall be available to the public as provided by the Freedom of Information Act.